k8-scalar/k8-scalar/docs/tutorial.md

 #run the experiment
 java -jar lib/scalar-1.0.0.jar platform.properties experiment.properties > var/log/console_output.log e> var/log/error_output.log
 ```
+You can also inspect residence-times and run data as explained in the Step 5.
+The only difference is that all run-data and residence times is now stored in one file.

 ## (9) Repeat steps 7 and 8 until you have found an elastic scaling policy that works for this workload